Seven Canyons World Innovators Quarterly Commentary

 All investing involves risk.
 Investments in securities of foreign companies involve additional risks, including less liquidity, currency-rate fluctuations, political and economic instability and differences in financial reporting standards and securities market regulation.
 Investing in small and micro-cap funds will be more volatile and loss of principal could be greater than investing in large cap or more diversified funds.

 Past performance is not indicative of future performance and current performance may be lower or higher than the data quoted.
+The gross fee for the fund is 1.95% for both retail and institutional.
 For the most recent month-end performance data, visit www.sevencanyonsadvisors.com.
 Investment returns and principal value will fluctuate and shares, when redeemed, may be worth more or less than their original cost.

 For a list of top ten holdings and performance charts, please click here.